RexShack/rsg_crafting/README.md

 - add images to your "\qbr-inventory\html\images"

 # Starting the resource
-- add the following to your server.cfg file : ensure rsg_crafting
+- add the following to your server.cfg file : ensure rsg_rsg_crafting

 # Note
 - more crafting items will be added over time